glouppe/info8006-introduction-to-ai/python_tutorial/README.md

         print(fruit + ' are too expensive!')
 ```

-At the command line, use the following command in the directory containing `foreach.py`:
+In the command line, use the following command in the directory containing `foreach.py`:

 ```console
 (info8006) MacBook-Pro-de-Pascal:python_basics pascalleroy$ python foreach.py